flowtoolz/flowtoolz.github.io/more/more.md

 <img src="/assets/simpleicons.org/github.svg" class="ft-more-project-image" /> I put a lot of my code publicly [on Github](https://github.com/flowtoolz/).
 Most notably, I released [SwiftObserver](https://github.com/flowtoolz/SwiftObserver), a Swift Package for reactive programming.

-Then there is [GetLaid](https://github.com/flowtoolz/GetLaid), a real neat Swift AutoLayout wrapper.
+Then there are a few packages for working with the Language Server Protocol, like [LSPService](https://github.com/flowtoolz/LSPService) and [SwiftLSP](https://github.com/flowtoolz/SwiftLSP).

-You'll also find frameworks regarding the Language Server Protocol as well as general frameworks that I use internally at flowtoolz and which are not so much intended for public consumption, like [SwiftyToolz](https://github.com/flowtoolz/SwiftyToolz), [FoundationToolz](https://github.com/flowtoolz/FoundationToolz) and [UIToolz](https://github.com/flowtoolz/UIToolz).
+You'll also find [GetLaid](https://github.com/flowtoolz/GetLaid), a real neat Swift Auto Layout wrapper as well as general frameworks that I use internally at flowtoolz and which are not so much intended for public consumption, like [SwiftyToolz](https://github.com/flowtoolz/SwiftyToolz), [FoundationToolz](https://github.com/flowtoolz/FoundationToolz) and [UIToolz](https://github.com/flowtoolz/UIToolz).

 <div style="clear:left"></div>